zslwyuan/Hi-ClockFlow/README.md

 <img src="https://github.com/zslwyuan/Light-HLS/blob/master/Images/pushrelax_code.png" width="400">

 The detailed codes are provided in **[here](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc)**
 Compared to common usage of Light-HLS, in the configuration file of Hi-ClockFlow, as **[an example](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/convs_settings/conv_config.txt)**, users need to specify the resource constraints and the initial clock for the modules in dataflow.
+The trace of this heuristic algorithm will be recorded in a log file "pushing\_relaxtion_log.txt".

 ***